RiwEZ/TanatBlog/src/content/blog/fuzzy.md

 <br>

 In our implementation, we use simple a local best PSO to tune the linguistic variable of each fuzzy technical indicator.
-By using this objective function
+We also use rayon to make the performance much better by splitting the training of each group to each thread using `par_iter`.
+And by using this objective function
 $$
 f =
 \begin{cases}